Blogging Business Tools- We recommend

 So, What’s in the list tat is Irrelevant Post?

 • Posts unrelated to the interests of your audience

 • Local events or news if your target audience is not primarily based in your city

 However, it’s easy for any business owner to get too caught up in the social part of social media and forget their goal of building a loyal following while informing their audience about what they do – and why their followers should pick them.

 BAD HABIT #3: INCONSISTENT GRAPHICS

 Make sure images are clean, professional, and well thought out.
 Ask yourself: Does this image fall in line with my company’s core values?

 BAD HABIT #4: INEFFECTIVE STRATEGY

-If you have a retail website, then you’ll want to drive traffic to your product pages and ultimately convert that traffic into sales.
+If you have a retail website, you’ll want to push traffic to your product pages and then translate the traffic to revenue.